Strategy

 We provide a loan-level classification methodology grounded in the complete ATR/QM regulatory framework from 12 CFR §1026.43.
 By applying these regulatory definitions to every HMDA record, we identify the 2024 Non-QM market at $182 billion across 558,979 loans.

-Where are Non-QM loans concentrated geographically?
-Which product features trigger volume in specific markets?
-How does your market share compare to competitors by MSA or county?
-What are the growth trajectories in your footprint?
+This guide shows you how to analyze Non-QM using loan-level data to answer critical business questions such as where are Non-QM loans concentrated geographically?; which product features trigger volume in specific markets; how does your market share compare to competitors by MSA or county?; what are the growth trajectories in your footprint?

 Loan-level HMDA data provides answers with census-tract precision.